-Available in place of or in addition to the standard 110 VAC I/O card, Thompson Scale Co. offers a 24 VDC solid state I/O card.
+Thompson Scale Co. offers a 24 VDC solid state I/O card.
 The #573 I/O card differs in appearance from the #473 110 VAC I/O card.
 The face plate of the #573 is black with white lettering, and clearly states the DC voltage on the face plate.

-As an option, Thompson Scale Co. can also provide a 110 VAC to 24 VDC switching power supply module.
-This module normally mounts to the controller back panel, directly below the card cage.
+Some model checkweighers include a 110 VAC to 24 VDC switching power supply module.
+For models without this power supply, one can be provided at additional cost.
+The power supply module mounts to the controller back panel, directly below the card cage.
 110 VAC power from the L1-OUT and L2 terminals of the #472 power supply card are connected to the source power connection of the switching power supply.
 The 24 VDC power output from this supply is then connected to the L1 and L2 power connections on the #573 card.

 The #573 I/O card can be configured by the connection of source power and the device to each input as either sinking (voltage in reference to ground), or sourcing (voltage in reference to +24 VDC).
 A truth table on the face plate of the #573 describes interconnection of either sink or source.
-See the schematic drawings in Appendix C for more information.
+See the schematic drawings at the back of this manual for more information.